ANIMAL SCIENCES (ANSC)College of Agriculture and Natural Resources

 Undergraduate Research Experiences

 Because it is part of a land grant university, the Department of Animal and Avian Sciences also has responsibility for research and technology transfer to the animal industry throughout Maryland.
 During undergraduate study, students are encouraged to conduct independent research in faculty laboratories on campus or at the nearby U.S. Department of Agriculture Beltsville Agricultural Research Center.
+Students interested in a faculty member's research should directly contact that faculty member.
+Research jobs and opportunities are also frequently posted on the ANSC Undergraduate listserv, to which all ANSC students are subscribed.

 Students admitted to the AGNR Honors Program are eligible to take 3 - 6 credits of Honors Thesis Research within the ANSC Department (ANSC388).
 Undergraduate honors thesis research is conducted under the direction of an AGNR faculty member in partial fulfillment of the requirements of the College of AGNR Honors Program.
 The thesis will be defended before a faculty committee.